U.S. rebukes Israel's victorious Netanyahu on Mideast policy

-Even as President Barack Obama's administration congratulated Netanyahu for his party's decisive win, the White House signaled its deep disagreements – and thorny relationship - with Netanyahu will persist on issues ranging from Middle East peacemaking to Iran nuclear diplomacy.
+Even as U.S. President Barack Obama’s administration congratulated Netanyahu for his party’s decisive win in Tuesday’s ballot, the White House signalled its deep disagreements – and thorny relationship - with Netanyahu will persist on issues ranging from Middle East peacemaking to Iran nuclear diplomacy.

-In a hard-right shift in the final days of campaigning, Netanyahu backtracked on his support for eventual creation of a Palestinian state - the cornerstone of more than two decades of peace efforts - and promised to continue building Jewish settlements on occupied land.
+In a hard-right shift in the final days of campaigning, Netanyahu backtracked on his support for eventual creation of a Palestinian state - the cornerstone of more than two decades of peace efforts - and promised to go on building Jewish settlements on occupied land.

-Netanyahu’s insistence that there will be no Palestinian state while he holds office, seen as a maneuver to mobilize his right-wing base, angered the Palestinians and drew criticism from the United Nations and European governments.
-Chances for restarting long-stalled peace moves already had been low.
+Netanyahu’s insistence that there will be no Palestinian state while he holds office, seen as a manoeuvre to mobilize his right-wing base when his re-election prospects were flagging, angered the Palestinians and drew criticism from the United Nations and European governments.
+Chances for restarting long-stalled Middle East peace moves already had been low.

+U.S. lawmakers were divided on Netanyahu's hardened stance.
+Democratic U.S. Senator Chris Murphy said it could worsen relations with Washington and make it more difficult for the United States to play a "hopeful role in mediating a solution."

 Republican Senator Lindsey Graham said he hoped the United States and Israel would see the election as "an opportunity to start over."
 But he said: "A two-state solution is impossible as long as Hamas exists and runs Gaza."